 docs.append(doc)

-Combine all page content into one context string:
+We combine all the page content into one context string:

 def format_docs(docs):